thepartly/reflectapi/docs/src/tutorial/README.md

 # Building a Pet Store API

-Welcome to the ReflectAPI tutorial!
-In this comprehensive guide, you'll build a complete Pet Store API from scratch.
+In this tutorial, you'll build a complete Pet Store API from scratch.
 By the end, you'll have a fully functional web service with automatic client generation, OpenAPI documentation, and proper error handling.

 ## What You'll Build